Updated July 10, 2024

 Aim to meet the MSR date with a comfortable cushion of both time and spending, keeping these basic realities in mind:

 • On a new application, the MSR window doesn’t begin when you receive and activate the card.
-It can be much earlier, depending on how long it takes for the card to reach you.
-Depending on the issuer, it starts on the application, approval, or card generation date.
+It’s much earlier, and depending on the issuer, it starts on the application, approval, or card generation date.
 Leaving an application until the final day of a promotional offer could mean missing out on the promotion if the card issuer uses approval or card generation date.

 • On a product switch, there’s a little-to-no waiting period to begin working on an MSR.
 You can keep using your old card, and it will earn points in the new points currency with the spend counting towards the MSR.
 Verify with the CSR, but it likely takes effect before the end of your online chat or telephone conversation on making the switch or on the following business day if the product switch takes place on a weekend.

 • Make a note of the date the MSR needs to be met, and set a calendar alert backdated to include your ‘cushion time.’
 One reason for building in time to spare is that charges may not post on the date you presented your card for payment.
-For example, if the retailer doesn’t charge until the item is shipped, the points will be tied to the shipping date, and the order date becomes irrelevant.
+For example, if an online merchant doesn’t charge until the item is shipped, the points will be tied to the shipping date, and the order date becomes irrelevant.

 • Spending on a supplementary card counts towards an MSR.